How do I make a police report?

 What are some common animal control issues?

 We do not respond to a bat in your house.
 However, we can provide an exterminator reference.
 We also have city ordinances that explain prohibited animal violations.
 Some of those violations are: dogs not on leashes, animals at large and barking dogs.
-While it is not a violation, we encourage you to not allow your dog on your roof.

 What do I do if I'm bit by a dog or my dog bites another person?